cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 * Hausenblas, M & Schimanski, S. (2019).
 Programming Kubernetes.
 O'Reilly.

 ## Acknowledgements
-This document in an community driven effort of the CNCF App-Delivery SIG Operator Working Group.
+This document is a community-driven effort of the CNCF TAG App-Delivery Operator Working Group.
 Thanks to everyone who contributed to this document, joined discussions and reviewed this document.

 ### Contributors
 - Philippe Martin (github.com/feloy)